Argentina stocks slide to 5-yr low on pension plan

 "Until the issue over the private pension funds is resolved, falling bond prices will keep pressuring bank stocks and others lower," said Augusto Fariea, a trader at Amirante Galitis.

-Shares in Molinos food processing and grain exporting company (MOL.BA: Cotización) broke the trend of falling shares, climbing more than than 13 percent to 8.7 pesos per share after the company said it would buy back up to $136 million in shares at 9 pesos per share.
+Shares in Molinos food processing and grain exporting company (MOL.BA) broke the trend of falling shares, climbing more than than 13 percent to 8.7 pesos per share after the company said it would buy back up to $136 million in shares at 9 pesos per share.

 The local securities regulator last week relaxed rules on company share buybacks as companies asked to be able to support their share prices.